OHIF/Viewers/docs/latest/deployment/recipes/build-for-production.md

 ### Restore Dependencies & Build

-Open PowerShell, Terminal, or a Command Prompt, and navigate to the directory containing the source files.
+Open your terminal, and navigate to the directory containing the source files.
 Next run these commands:

 ```js
 // Restore dependencies